retro/FormBinder/README.md

     var f = FormBinder.Builder.getBuilder(model_instance, {string_input: "My/location/of/string/input"});

+## Supported Versions and License

-It works the current - 3.1 and future - 3.2 version of JMVC.
+FormBinder works with the 3.1 and edge versions of JavaScriptMVC.

 FormBinder is published under MIT License.